ibm-cloud-docs/containers/cs_users.md

 After you set up access to the portfolio for users in your account, you can then control which infrastructure actions the users can perform by assigning the appropriate [platform role](#platform).
 By assigning {{site.data.keyword.cloud_notm}} IAM roles to users, they are limited in which commands they can run against a cluster.
 For example, because the API key owner has all the required infrastructure roles, all infrastructure-related commands can be run in a cluster.
 But, depending on the {{site.data.keyword.cloud_notm}} IAM role that is assigned to a user, the user can run only some of those infrastructure-related commands.

 For example, if you want to create a cluster in a new region, make sure that the first cluster is created by a user with the **Super User** infrastructure role, such as the account owner.
-After, you can invite individual users or users in {{site.data.keyword.cloud_notm}} IAM access groups to that region by setting platform management policies for them in that region.
+After verification, you can invite individual users or users in {{site.data.keyword.cloud_notm}} IAM access groups to that region by setting platform management policies for them in that region.
 A user with a **Viewer** platform role isn't authorized to add a worker node.
 Therefore, the `worker-add` action fails, even though the API key has the correct infrastructure permissions.
 If you change the user's platform role to **Operator**, the user is authorized to add a worker node.
 The `worker-add` action succeeds because the user is authorized and the API key is set correctly.
 You don't need to edit the user's IBM Cloud infrastructure permissions.

 To audit the actions that users in your account run, you can use [{{site.data.keyword.cloudaccesstrailshort}}](/docs/containers?topic=containers-at_events) to view all cluster-related events.
 {: tip}